tirzah2/voicegen/README.md

 ### API
 VoiceGen provides an API for programmatic interaction with the module.

-### Change Lyrics
+### Change Description
-Edit the lyrics of existing sound files directly within Foundry VTT.
+Edit the Description of existing sound files directly within Foundry VTT.

 ## Functions